Skip to content

 What database does QuoteNode use?

-PostgreSQL 16 or later.
-It is the only supported database engine.
-The PostgreSQL instance runs as a container alongside the application.
+PostgreSQL is the supported database engine.
+In the standard Docker Compose setup, PostgreSQL runs as a container alongside the application.

 Licensing & Pricing